rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 The main focus here is using Firebase in React for the application we'll build together.
 Firebase, bought by Google in 2014, enables realtime databases in React, which can be used for extensive authentication and authorization, and even for deployment.
 You can build real-world applications with React and Firebase without worrying about implementing a backend application.
 All the things a backend application would handle, like authentication and a database, is handled by Firebase.
 Many businesses use React and Firebase to power their applications, as it is the ultimate combination to launch an {{% a_blank "MVP" "https://en.wikipedia.org/wiki/Minimum_viable_product" %}}.

 To start, sign up on the {{% a_blank "official Firebase website" "https://firebase.google.com/" %}}.
 After you have created a Firebase account, you should be able to create projects and be granted access to the project dashboard.
 We'll begin by creating a project for this application on their platform whereas the project can have any name.
 In the case of this application, run it on the free pricing plan.
 If you want to scale your application later, you can change the plan.
+Follow this [visual Firebase setup and introduction guide](https://www.robinwieruch.de/firebase-tutorial) to learn more about Firebase's dashboard and features.

 Next, find the project's configuration in the settings on your dashboard.
 There, you'll have access to all the necessary information: secrets, keys, ids and other details to set up your application.
 Copy these in the next step to your React application.